msylvestre/workbench/README.md

 Application ID: a68be319fca51caca60eed5711226e568bd1c1d13ff452b945515f1a6ffbaca4
 Secret: ab80e2c843861c4d23e63f5472cd1c9ee6f55e388863e21f22b03a9093977f29
 ```

-3. run the application: `make run`
+3. Run the application: `make run`

-4. Add peatio and barong into your /etc/hosts

-If you run peatio locally, to have barong login working with peatio you will need to add this to your `/etc/hosts`.
+4. A) If you run peatio locally, to have barong login working with peatio you will need to add this to your `/etc/hosts`.

 ```
 0.0.0.0 peatio
 0.0.0.0 barong
 ```

-If you run from a server, just make sure to update the URL_HOST in `docker-compose.ymal`
+4. B) If you run from a server, just make sure to update the URL_HOST in `docker-compose.ymal`

 ```
 URL_HOST: ec2-xx-xxx-xxx-xxx.compute-1.amazonaws.com:8000
 ```